MabeDiaby/password-validator/README.md

 - Components, state, and props

 ## Instructions
 - Create a new React app.
-Create a subdirectory called Components in SRC and create a file called Validator.jsx inside of it.
+Create a subdirectory called `components` in `src`.

-- Inside of this repo there is a Validator jsx and css file, copy those into your newly created files, and complete the requirements listed below
+- Inside of this repo's `src` folder, not the one inside your newly created app, there is a `Validator.js` and a `Validator.css` file.
+Copy those into your `compnents` folder and complete the requirements listed below

 ## Requirements

-Take the existing markup rendered from the `Validator` component in [`src/Validator.js`](src/Validator.js) and change into a fully functioning component.
+Take the existing markup rendered from the `Validator.js` component you just copied and change into a fully functioning component.

 ## Steps